ploomber/projects/guides/debugging/_source.md

 *Note: you may delete the `{task-name}.dump` file once you are done debugging*

+**Important: Beware that using ``--debuglater`` will serialize all the variables, so ensure you have enough disk space when using it, especially if running with the Parallel executor**

 Here's the (commented) replay of my post-mortem debugging session: